-We took a look at nonprofit Comic Book Legal Defense Fund (CBLDF), which has a database of frequently challenged comic books and their cases, to highlight (and read!) the following graphic novels that have seen complaints..
+We took a look at nonprofit Comic Book Legal Defense Fund (CBLDF), which has a database of frequently challenged comic books and their cases, to highlight (and read!) the following graphic novels that have seen complaints.

 - Watchmen — Heralded as one of the best English-language novels , Watchmen has been challenged in at least two school libraries in the US , though details from the American Library Association aren't clear on the reasoning for the challenge.

-- League of Extraordinary Gentlemen: The Black Dossier — A public library employee in a Kentucky county objected to the sex scenes in the Alan Moore work and tried to get it taken off library shelves.
-When that failed, she checked the book out of the library and continued to renew it over the course of a year, even getting a co-worker to help a child from requesting it.
+- The League of Extraordinary Gentlemen: The Black Dossier — A public library employee in a Kentucky county objected to the sex scenes in the Alan Moore work and tried to get it taken off library shelves.
+When that failed, she checked the book out of the library and continued to renew it over the course of a year, even getting a co-worker to prevent a child from requesting it.
 Both employees were fired, and the book was returned to circulation.

 - Bone — The magic world of Bone was petitioned for removal from a school library by a Minnesota parent who was shocked to find that one of the characters smokes cigars .
 The book remains in the library.

 - Blankets — The coming-of-age autobiography touches on sexuality and was the purported reason a resident in Marshall, MO, asked the public library to remove it from shelves.
 According to the resident, the illustrations were pornographic and would cause people who frequent porn shops to hang out more in the library.
-A letter from the CBLDF helped ensure the library's board of trustees did not remove the book.
+A letter from the CBLDF helped ensure that the library's board of trustees did not remove the book.